madokamadokamadoka/sg/README.md

   - (TTS can substitute for Oriko familiarity, but neither are strictly necessary)

 ## Reading
-- This is an advance draft and early episodes are still subject to retconjuration
+- This repository contains advance drafts.
+They will contain spelling and formatting errors are subject to retconjuration.
 - The [pdf version](https://github.com/madokamadokamadoka/sg/raw/master/steinsgem.pdf) is nicer.
 - The `.org` file above has the source text
-  - you can view the version history
+  - you can view the version history to spot changes and see what secret history has been buried :)
   - you can even add comments on github, [if that is what you desire](http://vignette4.wikia.nocookie.net/nanoha/images/f/f7/Raising_Heart.png/revision/latest?cb=20161126045343)